VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "Yeah"

 "From the last box...
-45 days getting over by tonight"
+Today it's the 45th day from the last box"

 "Oh..
 Yeah"